Some therapists are hesitant to include spirituality in their practice.

 But if it can calm worries and lower stress, wouldn’t we want to integrate it into practice?

-Psychologist David Rosmarin, PhD headed up a research team at
+Psychologist David Rosmarin, PhD headed up a research team at Harvard-affiliated McLean Hospital to study how spirituality and belief impact worry and doubt.

 They conducted two studies I think you might find interesting.